 Medically, Brandon was doing well.
 Following his wife’s death, he had had some problems with insomnia and weight loss, but he was now doing okay.
 Three weeks after the funeral he was back at his job.
 He was not using any substances inappropriately.
 His blood pressure was under control.

 As I ran out of things we had to talk about I nervously wracked my brain for other topics to talk about to prevent giving him an opportunity to mention my failures.
 Review the due date for his colonoscopy.
 Update his family history.
 Discuss seatbelt and helmet usage.

 Finally, I worked up the nerve to ask how he was doing since Kaitlin’s death.
 He smiled, and thanked me for having brought Kaitlin’s state to their attention.
 He told me that on their drive home that day, there was a long silence while each hesitated to bring her failing health up, out of deference to the other’s feelings.
 Once they started, however, they talked for hours about Kaitlin’s impending death, what their life together had meant to both of them, their ideas about what should happen after she died, and that they had enjoyed their last night together.
 They were both so grateful to me for having brought it up, he told me.
 “It was the last time she was well enough to talk like that, and being able to do it in our own bedroom meant so much to us.”

 I was astonished.
 Contrary to my fears, he did not express even a hint of concern about any failure on my part.
 Instead, I was showered with gratitude.

 No one else holds me to the standards to which I hold myself.
 This whole episode was a reminder that getting most things right enough most of the time is, in fact, good enough.
 Imparting what knowledge I have with gentle kindness and goodwill is what my job is really about.

-Mary Braun is a family physician.
+Mary Braun is an internal medicine physician.

 Image credit: Shutterstock.com